Charging procedures: a guide for carriers (accessible version)

 Prompt payment of outstanding charges is required when the Notification of Demand for Payment (Form IS80D) is received, unless a written notice of objection is submitted and/or an appeal is lodged.
 If on objection it is decided not to cancel a charge and no appeal is lodged, or if an appeal to the Court is dismissed, payment must then be made within 28 days.
 The Home Office is responsible for recovering unpaid carriers’ liability debts, which are then remitted to the Consolidated Fund at HM Treasury.
 However, payment will not be pursued until rights of objection and appeal have been exhausted.
 The Home Office is committed to a programme designed to deal vigorously with any carrier demonstrating a persistent reluctance to pay its outstanding carriers’ liability charges.

-Carriers should be aware that any sum payable to the Secretary of State as a charge under Section 40 I&AA may be recovered by the Secretary of State through the courts as a debt due to him.
+Carriers should be aware that any sum payable to the Secretary of State as a charge under Section 40 I&AA may be recovered by the Secretary of State through the courts as a debt due to them.
 In any such proceedings for enforcement of a charge, no question may be raised as to the validity of the charge.

 8.3 If a credit arises on your account